Working Without a Hub?

 Still prefer simple deployment?

-- Install the SyncSign LoRa Gateway
+- Install one SyncSign LoRa Gateway in your building

 In this method, the Hub sends a short “notification” message to wake up the Display over LoRa; then, the Display pulls the data over WiFi furthermore renders them onto the screen.

 Unlike the ZigBee, LoRa has better coverage.
 One SyncSign LoRa gateway is sufficient to cover a dense urban area within an approximately 3km radius.
 Also, one SyncSign LoRa gateway can support as many as 1000 displays and sensor nodes.

 - Easy deployment, just one gateway for all displays/sensors throughout the campus.